Prospecting for Probate Listings

 Each is written to help you get that proverbial “foot in the door” so that you can prove your worth to them and their clients.

-The two “house-specific” letters mention your neighborhood expertise, along with your offer of assistance.
+The two “house-specific” letters to attorneys mention your neighborhood expertise, along with your offer of assistance.

-The five letters to individuals outline how you can make this stressful time a little easier on them.
+The six letters to individuals outline how you can make this stressful time a little easier on them.

 These letters offer your market analysis free of charge – and with no obligation.
 They focus on the service you’ll provide regardless of whether they plan to list the property.
 Then they go into your offer to put them in touch with those other necessary service providers.